Social Media Privacy Ranking 2024

 The category deemed to have the greatest impact on user privacy concerns the transgressions of these platforms.
 We looked at whether these platforms experienced data breaches and whether they were found to be breaking privacy-related laws in the US, EU, and elsewhere.
 Our researchers scored each transgression on a scale of 0 – 1 and then multiplied that value by an importance coefficient.

 With the exception of Twitch and Snapchat, all the platforms that experienced a data breach were the least privacy-respecting overall.
-X (Twitter), LinkedIn, and Facebook performed the worst, thanks in large part to the data breaches they’d experienced, but Facebook’s position was also determined by the fines it (and Meta) had received.
+X (Twitter), LinkedIn, and Facebook performed the worst, thanks in large part to the data breaches and mass data scrapes they’d experienced, but Facebook’s position was also determined by the fines it (and Meta) had received.
 With four platforms receiving 0 points in this category, it’s clear that some platforms have a better track record than others.

 Data breaches are one of the worst-case scenarios for social media platforms and, more importantly, their users.
 Given how much data these companies have regarding their users, it getting into the wrong hands can have serious consequences.